UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 This means we are writing the skeleton of a function.

-We include the line that defines the function with the input arguments and the return statement returning the object with the desired data type.
+We include the line that defines the function with the input arguments and the `return` statement returning the object with the desired data type.

-Using our `exponent_a_list()` function as an example, we include the function’s initialization line and the return statement.
+Using our `exponent_a_list()` function as an example, we include the function’s first line and the return statement.

 ---